Summary:

 Results

-• Mostly B’s: You’re in Phase Two — choose empowerment films that help you rebuild.
+- Mostly B’s: You’re in Phase Two—decide on empowerment films that help you rebuild.

 FAQ: Movies to watch after a breakup